UFAL-DSG/pykaldi/egs/kaldi-vystadial-recipe/README.md

  * utils/ cotains common scritps from wsj/s5/utils
  * local/ contains scripts for data preparation to prepare s5/data structure
  * conf/ contains a few configuration files for KALDI
+ * We use a language model (LM) either built from the training data using [IRSTLM](http://sourceforge.net/projects/irstlm/)  or we supply one in ARPA format

 Runnning experiments